 The Fund may invest in companies organized or doing substantial business in emerging market countries or developing countries as defined by the World Bank, International Financial Corporation or the MSCI, Inc. emerging market indices or other comparable indices.
-The risks associated with foreign investments may be magnified in emerging markets as these countries are often undergoing significant evolution and rapid development, and lack the politic and economic stability of more developed countries.
 Developing countries may impose restrictions on the Fund's ability to repatriate investment income or capital.
 Even where there is no outright restriction on repatriation of investment income or capital, the mechanics of repatriation may affect certain aspects of the operations of the Fund.

-Some of the currencies in emerging markets have experienced devaluations relative to the U.S. Dollar, and major adjustments have been made periodically in certain of such currencies.
+Some of the currencies in emerging markets have experienced devaluations relative to the U.S. dollar, and major adjustments have been made periodically in certain of such currencies.
 Certain developing countries face serious exchange constraints.